gjwgit/animate/README.md

 Animations can add considerable insight into the data we are exploring.
-In this [MLHub](https://mlhub.ai) package we illustrate animations created form our data.
+In this [MLHub](https://mlhub.ai) package we illustrate animations created from our data.

 The sports animation is based on Victor Yu's example code posted to [Twitter](https://twitter.com/VictorYuEpi/status/1061012677907091457) with the code shared also on [Twitter](https://twitter.com/VictorYuEpi/status/1061681783920619521).
-The data comes from the International Association of Atheletics Federations [IAAF](https://www.iaaf.org/results/olympic-games/2016/the-xxxi-olympic-games-5771/men/decathlon/1500-metres/points).
+The data come from the International Association of Atheletics Federations [IAAF](https://www.iaaf.org/results/olympic-games/2016/the-xxxi-olympic-games-5771/men/decathlon/1500-metres/points).

 Animations are best run on your local server rather than from the